ansys/pydpf-core/docs/source/getting_started/getting_started_with_dpf_server.rst

 Running the DPF Server in a Docker container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#.
-Along with the ansys_dpf_server_lin_v2023.2.pre0.zip archive mentioned in :ref:`Installing DPF Server <target_to_installing_server>`:, download the Dockerfile.
+1. Along with the ansys_dpf_server_lin_v2023.2.pre0.zip archive mentioned in :ref:`Installing DPF Server <target_to_installing_server>`, download the Dockerfile.
-#.
-Copy both the archive and Dockerfile in a folder and navigate into that folder.
+2. Copy both the archive and Dockerfile in a folder and navigate into that folder.
-#.
-To build the DPF Docker container, run the following commands:
+3. To build the DPF Docker container, run the following commands:

 .. code::

     docker build . -t dpf-core:v2023.2.pre0 --build-arg DPF_VERSION=232 --build-arg DPF_SERVER_FILE=ansys_dpf_server_lin_v2023.2.pre0.zip

-#.
-To run the DPF Docker container, see the :ref:`License terms <target_to_license_terms>`: section.
+4. To run the DPF Docker container, see the :ref:`License terms <target_to_license_terms>` section.

 License terms
 -------------